n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TelegramTrigger/README.md

 ## Example Usage

-This workflow allows you to receive updates from Telegram and send an image of a cocktail.
+This workflow allows you to receive messages using the Telegram Trigger node and send an image of a cocktail when a message is received.
 You can also find the [workflow](https://n8n.io/workflows/782) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Telegram Trigger]()
 - [HTTP Request](../../core-nodes/HTTPRequest/README.md)
 - [Telegram](../../nodes/Telegram/README.md)